29 Sep, 2023

 Do I Need To Have A Cervical Screening?

-If you are aged between 25-69, have been sexually active and have a cervix, then you are advised to have a cervical screening appointment every 5 years.
+Some people may need to be screened more frequently, so it's best to check with your doctor about how often you need to be screened.
 It is also recommended for you to be screened if you are aged between 20-24 and have already had a screening.
 If you are aged between 70-74 and haven’t had regular screenings or have never been screened, you should also book an appointment.

 A Cervical Sample OR The HPV Screening Test